psaitu/swift-style-guide/README.md

 }
 ```

-Otherwise use optional chaining, because it’s clear and safe:
+Otherwise use optional chaining because it's clear and safe:

 ```swift
 button?.backgroundColor = UIColor.blackColor()
 ```

-Unwrapping several optionals in nested if statements (pyramid of doom) is forbidden.
-Swift allows unwrapping of multiple optionals in one if statement:
+Unwrapping several optionals in nested `if-let` statements is forbidden.
+Swift allows you to unwrap multiple optionals in one statement:

 ```swift
 var name: String?